DanDo385/solidity-edu/foundry/LEARNING_GUIDE.md

 ### Deploying to Anvil

-**⚠️ This project runs on LOCAL ANVIL ONLY - never deploy to testnets or mainnet**
+**â ď¸ This project runs on LOCAL ANVIL ONLY - never deploy to testnets or mainnet**

 ```bash
 # Terminal 1: Start Anvil (keep running)